 Meet Brenda Bomgardner

-I became a therapist to help people stop struggling with unnecessary pain, and I became a coach to help those same people and others take their relationships, careers and overall quality of life to a higher level.
-I’ve experienced a lot of unnecessary suffering in my life, and it’s challenging to see other people struggling when I know that there are ways to find relief, peace and joy and to cultivate a life that is in line with their inherent values.
+I became a therapist to help people become free from struggling with unnecessary pain, and I became a coach to help those same people and others take their relationships, careers and overall quality of life to a higher level.
+I’ve experienced a lot of unnecessary suffering in my life, and it’s challenging to see other people struggling when I know that there are ways to find relief, peace, and joy and to cultivate a life that is in line with their inherent values.
 As a therapist and life coach, it’s highly rewarding to see people create peace and fulfillment in their lives.
 I also firmly believe that when we start experiencing more joy and taking better care of ourselves, we inevitably start taking better care of our relationships and communities, which has a ripple effect out into the bigger, broader world.
 More peace in the world literally begins at home—in the choices we make, in the values we align with, and in our very hearts.

 A wealth of life experience, including family trauma that was never spoken about, let alone addressed, informs the basis of my specialties, my approach to therapy and coaching and the overall philosophy of my practice.
 I grew up in a multi-generational household of varying faiths, and there was not a lot of talk about feelings.
 In fact, feelings of sadness, disappointment and anger went unexpressed, and I grew up suffering in silence, forced to put on a certain face rather than express my real, authentic self.
 The upside was that living in that kind of environment provoked my curiosity.